Nastaliq: History

 The most famous calligrapher of the next generation in eastern lands was Mir Ali Heravi (d.
 1544), who was especially renowned for his calligraphic specimens (qitʿa).
 The eastern style of nastaliq became the predominant style in western Iran, as artists gravitated to work in the Safavid royal scriptorium.
 The most famous of these calligraphers working for the court in Tabriz was Shah Mahmud Nishapuri (d.
 1564/1565), known especially for the unusual choice of nastaliq as a script used for the copy of the Qur'an.
-Its apogeum nastaliq achieved in writings of Mir Emad Hassani (d.
+Nastaliq achieved its apogee in the writings of Mir Emad Hassani (d.
 1615), "whose style was the model in the following centuries."
 Mir Emad's successors in the 17th and 18th centuries developed a more elongated style of nastaliq, with wider spaces between words.
 Mirza Mohammad Reza Kalhor (d.
 1892), the most important calligrapher of the 19th century, reintroduced the more compact style, writing words on a smaller scale in a single motion.
 In the 19th century nastaliq was also adopted in Iran for lithographed books.
 In the 20th century, "the use of nastaliq declined.
 After World War II, however, interest in calligraphy and above all in nastaliq revived, and some outstandingly able masters of the art have since then emerged."

-The use of nastaliq early expanded beyond Iran at a very early date.
+The use of nastaliq expanded beyond Iran at a very early date.
 Timurids brought it to the Indian subcontinent, and nastaliq became the favorite script of the Persian court of the Mughals.
 Notable masters of nastaliq such as Muhammad Husayn Kashmiri (d.
 1611/1612) and Abd al-Rahim Anbarin-Qalam worked for Akbar (1556–1605) and Jahangir (1605–1627).
 Another important practitioner of the script was Abd al-Rashid Daylami (d.
 1671), nephew and student of Mir Emad, who became court calligrapher of Shah Jahan (1628–1658) after arriving in India.
 During this era, nastaliq became the common script for writing the Hindustani language, especially Standard Urdu.